Copenhagen Consensus 2012

-In May 2012, the third global Copenhagen Consensus will be held, putting together the world’s smartest minds to analyze the costs and benefits of different approaches to tackling the world‘s biggest problems.
-This will aim to provide an answer to the question:
+In May 2012, the third global Copenhagen Consensus was held, putting together the world’s smartest minds to analyze the costs and benefits of different approaches to tackling the world‘s biggest problems.
+The aim is to provide an answer to the question:

-If you had $75bn for worthwhile causes, where should you start?
+If you had $75 billion for worthwhile causes, where should you start?

-An Expert Panel including four Nobel laureates will meet in Copenhagen, Denmark, in May 2012.
-The Expert Panel’s deliberations will be informed by thirty new economic research papers that will be written just for the project by top scholars from around the world.
+An Expert Panel including four Nobel laureates met in Copenhagen, Denmark, in May 2012.
+The Expert Panel’s deliberations informed by thirty two new economic research papers written for the project by top scholars from around the world.

-The Expert Panel will look at all of the solutions to all of the problems, and identify the most cost effective ways of achieving good in the world.
-The final outcome will be a list of priorities with all the solutions identified by the scholars ranked by the expert panel according to the potential of each solution for solving the world’s greatest challenges most cost effectively.
+The Expert Panel looked at all of the solutions to all of the problems, and identified the most cost effective ways of achieving good in the world.
+The final outcome: a list of priorities with all the solutions identified by the scholars ranked by the expert panel according to the potential of each solution for solving the world’s greatest challenges most cost effectively.